5afe/safe-core-protocol-specs/modules/README.md

      * @param domainSeparator The EIP-712 domainSeparator
      * @param typeHash The EIP-712 typeHash
      * @param encodeData The EIP-712 encoded data
-     * @param signature An arbitrary payload that can be used to pass additional data to the validator.
+     * @param signature The signature to be verified
-     * @param additionalData An arbitrary payload that can be used to pass additional data to the validator.
      * @return magic The magic value that should be returned if the signature is valid (0x1626ba7e) */ function isValidSignature(